TristanThrush/perplexity-correlations/README.md

 Note that you can use a heterogenous set of LLMs to estimate the pretraining sampling
 distribution: they can have different tokenizers, architectures, scales, and pretraining data.
-Another essential feature here is that the number of texts can be far larger than the number of LLMs; our approach is a very high-dimensional regression approach.
+Another essential feature here is that the number of texts can be far larger than the number of LLMs; the package uses very high-dimensional regression
+methods:

 <div align="center">
   <img src="./assets/perplexity_correlations_diagram.png" alt="Perplexity Correlations diagram" width="400"/>